-The rationale for this approach is twofold.
-First, the scenarios should be realistic in that they could be produced by the generator.
-Second, in some way the likelihood of any scenario occurring can be measured.

-One way to measure the likelihood of a scenario occurring is to measure the likelihood of its series of random shocks—that is, the random numbers used in the generator.
-Given any sequence of random numbers, their sum can be compared with a mean of zero and a standard error equal to the square root of the number of deviates in the sequence.
-With the mean and standard error, we can determine, in a crude way, where the sum of deviates in our sequence lies in the distribution of the sum of all such sequences.

-For example, if we want a sequence that is always one standard error above average, we start with a value of 1.0 as the first deviate.
-The value of the nth deviate is the excess of the square root of n over the square root of n-1.
-So, the second value is 1.414 – 1 = 0.414, and the third value is 1.732 – 1.414 = 0.318.

 Scenario 1 – Pop up, high equity

-Interest rate shocks are selected to maintain the cumulative shock at the 90% level (1.282 standard errors).
-Equity returns are selected to maintain the cumulative equity return at the 90% level.
+Interest rate shocks to the CIR3 are selected to maintain the cumulative shock at the 90% level (1.282 standard errors).
+Similar shocks are applied to the CIR2, except that each period the CIR2 shocks are scaled down by a factor of SQRT(2)-1.
+Equity price returns are selected to maintain the cumulative equity total return at the 90% level.

 Scenario 2 – Pop up, low equity

-Interest rate shocks are selected to maintain the cumulative shock at the 90% level (1.282 standard errors).
-Equity returns are selected to maintain the cumulative equity return at the 10% level.
+Interest rate shocks are selected as in Scenario 1.
+Equity price returns are selected to maintain the cumulative equity total return at the 10% level.

 Scenario 3 – Pop down, high equity

-Interest rate shocks are selected to maintain the cumulative shock at the 10% level (1.282 standard errors).
-Equity returns are selected to maintain the cumulative equity return at the 90% level.
+Interest rate shocks to the CIR3 are selected to maintain the cumulative shock at the 10% level (1.282 standard errors).
+Similar shocks are applied to the CIR2, except that each period the CIR2 shocks are scaled down by a factor of SQRT(2)-1.
+Equity price returns are selected to maintain the cumulative equity total return at the 90% level.

 Scenario 4 – Pop down, low equity

-Interest rate shocks are selected to maintain the cumulative shock at the 10% level (1.282 standard errors).
-Equity returns are selected to maintain the cumulative equity return at the 10% level.
+Interest rate shocks are selected as in Scenario 3.
+Equity price returns are selected to maintain the cumulative equity total return at the 10% level.

 Scenario 5 – Up/down, high equity

-Interest rate shocks are selected that, for each five-year period, are consistently in the same direction.
+Interest rate shocks, applied to CIR3 and CIR2 as described in Scenario 1 (“up”) and Scenario 3 (“down”), are selected that, for each five-year period, are consistently in the same direction.
 The cumulative shock for each five-year period is at the 90% level during “up” periods and at the 10% level during “down” periods.

-Equity returns are selected to maintain the cumulative equity return at the 90% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 90% level.

 Scenario 6 – Up/down, low equity

-Interest rate shocks are selected that, for each five-year period, are consistently in the same direction.
-The cumulative shock for each five-year period is at the 90% level during “up” periods and at the 10% level during “down” periods.
+Interest rate shocks are selected as in Scenario 5.

-Equity returns are selected to maintain the cumulative equity return at the 10% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 10% level.

 Scenario 7 – Down/up, high equity

-Interest rate shocks are selected that, for each five-year period, are consistently in the same direction.
+Interest rate shocks, applied to CIR3 and CIR2 as described in Scenario 1 (“up”) and Scenario 3 (“down”), are selected that, for each five-year period, are consistently in the same direction.
 The cumulative shock for each five-year period is at the 90% level during “up” periods and at the 10% level during “down” periods.

-Equity returns are selected to maintain the cumulative equity return at the 90% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 90% level.

 Scenario 8 – Down/up, low equity

-Interest rate shocks are selected that, for each five-year period, are consistently in the same direction.
-The cumulative shock for each five-year period is at the 90% level during “up” periods and at the 10% level during “down” periods.
+Interest rate shocks are selected as in Scenario 7.

-Equity returns are selected to maintain the cumulative equity return at the 10% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 10% level.

 Scenario 9 – Baseline scenario